FiratDede/FiratDede/README.md

 -->

-- 🔭 I’m currently a computer engineering student
+- 🔭 I’m currently seeking a new job
 - 🌱 I’m currently learning ...
-Backend Development.
+Java Spring Boot and React.js.
 - 👯 I’m looking to collaborate on ...
 Any software project ideas
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...from dede.firat.dede@gmail.com